Attorney for Broken Bones that Occur on a Cruise Ship

 Cruise lines are responsible for keeping the ship safe for passengers.
 This means warning of hidden dangers and repairing potential dangers aboard the vessel, such as loose handrails or dangerously slippery decks.
 It also means properly training their staff and crew to avoid causing injuries while operating onboard rides, rock climbing activities, workout sessions, or other activities.
 If the injury occurred because of unsafe conditions on a cruise ship excursion, you might also be able to hold the cruise line liable.

 Ultimately, most of these claims will be based on negligence – a lack of care or skill – rather than intentional action.
 However, claims against cruise ship crewmembers for assault and battery can also be filed.

 Call Our Cruise Ship Injury Lawyers for Broken Bones to Schedule a Free Consultation

-If you suffered a broken bone in an accident on a cruise ship, the injury attorneys at Rivkind Margulies & Rivkind, P.A. might be able to help.
+If you suffered a broken bone on a cruise ship, the cruise ship accident attorneys at Rivkind Margulies & Rivkind, P.A. might be able to help.
 Our attorneys for broken bones that occur on a cruise ship might be able to file a lawsuit against the cruise line and fight to get medical bills, lost wages, and pain and suffering damages paid for.
 For help with your case, call our law offices to set up a free legal consultation today.
-Our number is (305) 204-5369.
+Our number is (866) 386-1762.